danubie/PSIdoitNG/README.md

 # PSIdoitNG
-Next generation of a Powershell interface for I-doit-API (by Synetics)
+Next generation of a Powershell interface for I-doit-API

 | :warning:  This module is in an early stage of development!   |
 |-|

 ## Why a new module?
-The modules found at day of writing did not work with our release if i-doit API.
+The modules found at day of writing did not work with our release if i-doit API.<br>
 The projects found where stale for years and had some initial problems (espacially when using PS7).

 ## Goals
+- Support core functionality of the I-doit API
+- Implement enhanced functions to do the heavy lifiting with the API
+- Normalize object properties (to get rid of the inconsistancy of the API)
 - Nothing without Pester tests
 - Simple API trace option (to gather Pester input from it)
-- Minimum setup on functions to connect and read objects
-- Hopefully have time enough for more

 # Implemented functions
 The core functions implement a one-on-one interface to the I-doit API (BTW reflects the flexibility of the content representation, but is terrible to handle).
 Currently the functions we guess to need are implemented, missing will be done on occasion.

 For more details see [documentation](./docs/en/PSIdoitNG.md)

-Future enhanced functions should ease the pain of handling "real" Powershell objects to their internal representation in I-doit.
 ## List of core functions
 | About | Functions | Implements or represents |
 |-----|-------|-|